dantleech/symfony-cmf-docs/contributing/bundles.rst

 * `Configuration, files and formats`_;
 * `Testing Component Integration`_.

+There is an automatically generated `Checklist`_ based on this document, which can be copy-pasted into a github issue.

 The rest of this document will explain each of the above requirements in detail.